Welcome to Latin American Studies

 - Study the culture, geography, history, politics, and society of Latin America and the Caribbean.

-- Gain an understanding of the background of the Latino population in the United States.
+- Gain an understanding of the background of the Latino, Latina, and Latinx populations of the United States.

 - Understand economic development and underdevelopment from a comparative perspective.

-- Gain insight into interdisciplinary work in the social sciences from a variety of methodological perspectives.
+- Gain insight into interdisciplinary work in the humanities and social sciences from a variety of methodological perspectives.

 - Improve their writing and critical thinking skills.

-- Combine in-depth training in Spanish and/or Portuguese with the lived experience of speakers of these languages
+- Combine in-depth training in Spanish, French, and/or Portuguese with the lived experience of speakers of these languages